lubenard/snowcrash/level00/Ressources/README_EN.md

 The characters are only alphabetical, so it may look like ROT 13, or Caesar encryption.

-ROT 13 doesn't seem to work, but by passing it in a Caesar encryption (https://www.dcode.fr/chiffre-cesar), with the option: Test all possible shifts, we can see that the first result is: nottoohardhere.
+ROT 13 doesn't seem to work, but by passing it in a Caesar encryption (https://www.dcode.fr/chiffre-cesar), with the option: Test all possible shifts, we can see that the first result is: nottoohardhere. (with a shift of +15)

 The password is valid to connect to user flag00.